kimmyhoang/MentalNote/README.md

 Big thanks and credits to HackTheMist workshop leads for giving us the tools to create this project.

-Neural style transfer workshop prepared by berke Altiparmak and Joshua Lunger.
+Neural style transfer workshop prepared by Berke Altiparmak and Joshua Lunger.

 HuggingFace & Flask workshop prepared by Arsh Kadakia.